 FCOPY The ![#]FCOPY (File Copy) command copies data from one random-access file to another.
-The file copy process terminates when an end-of-tape is encountered on either the input or the output file.
-The form of the command is oplb, is the output file.
+The file copy process terminates when EOF is encountered on an input file or when an end-of-tape is encountered on either the input or the output file.
+The form of the command is oplb; is the operational label or FORTRAN device unit number (e.g., F:109) of a temporary or random-access file.
+The Utility COPY Routine (see Chapter 9) must be used to copy sequentialaccess files.